profandyfield/adventr/README.md

 devtools::install_github("profandyfield/adventr", dependencies = TRUE)
 ```

-Note the `dependencies = TRUE` ensures that the packages used in the tutorials are installed on your system of you don't have any.

 # Contents of `adventr`

 The package was written initially to support my own teaching on a module where I base the content around [An Adventure in Statistics](https://www.discoveringstatistics.com/books/an-adventure-in-statistics/).
 One quirk of this is that there are some advanced tutorials on topics not covered in the book (but continue the themes of the book ...).
 Another quirk is that - at present - there are some chapters that don't have associated tutorials (for example, the Chapter on probability).